OpenNewsLabs/autoEdit_2/README.md

 For more info check out the [project documentation](https://pietropassarelli.gitbooks.io/autoedit-2-documentation/content/)

-- [ ] documentation needs cleaning up, sudgestions on how to improve this welcome
+- [ ] documentation is out of date and needs cleaning up, sudgestions on how to improve this welcome

 <!-- For development I also use an [R&D planning doc](https://docs.google.com/document/d/1aQ8MzevowNq2QrK77cT0Bh46xeq4ABxoV93FD85MCkM/edit?usp=sharing) that helps me plan architectural and components choices, evaluate different options and keep track of what has or hasn't worked over time.-->